mahalakshme/recon/README.md

 ### Build and Run

-    # Build the latest Recon (this is going to take quite a bit of time)
+    # Make sure you're on the latest release branch
+    git checkout release
     git pull

-    # Double check: Are you on the release branch?
+    # Build the latest Recon (this could take a while)
     docker build -t recon:latest .

     # Remove the old container (if you're redeploying)